 During my doctoral studies, I worked on the development of micro-scale platforms for investigations of biological structures, encompassing microfluidic devices and patterned surfaces.
-My current project at Stanford focuses on studying the adaptive resizing of the Drosophila midgut, using novel microsystems.
+My current project at Stanford focuses on studying the role of mechanical forces in adaptive resizing of the Drosophila midgut, using novel microsystems.

 Doctor of Philosophy, Chalmers University of Technology (2016)

 Current Research and Scholarly Interests

 The small intestine has the remarkable ability to adapt its size to the availability of resources.
 It can grow dramatically in size to increase its digestive capacity when food is abundant and shrink to conserve energy when food is scarce.
 Stem cells play an important role in at least some of the mechanisms which modulate this reversible remodelling of adult organs.

 We aim to understand how the stem cells can sense the different levels of functional demand.
 To address this question, we will exploit the genetic toolbox of the Drosophila and establish a reductionist model of its midgut.
 We will also develop new micro-scale devices to delivering forces and chemical stimuli.
 Using this interdisciplinary approach, we will study the interplay between the physical forces in the intestine and the nutrients in the adaptive resizing of the Drosophila midgut.